Cohort exploratory analysis

 >>> protein_meta = pm_service.annotate(pt_id)

-and we will load HPO v2024-07-01 for using in the exploratory analysis:
+Last, we load HPO v2024-07-01 to use in the exploratory analysis:

 >>> import hpotk